TakatsuMeow/VoxCoinBot/README.md

 - Not all features are production-stable; some are experimental.
 - All Python files are well-commented for clarity and learning purposes.

+## Known Issues

+- Nonsense game is untested
+  - The collaborative storytelling game (nonsense) has not been tested in live chat environments and may not function as intended.

+- Weekly activity tracking is broken
+  - The system responsible for counting messages and rewarding the most active users each week currently does not work.

+- Admin configuration is hardcoded
+  - Administrator privileges are assigned via hardcoded Telegram user IDs.
+There is no user-friendly or dynamic configuration system for admin roles.

 ## License

 This project is released under the MIT License.